During 1954 in the U.S. work begun on a lightweight, pressure-breathing oxygen mask for long-range, high-altitude flying.

 Knowledge and skills gained during the MC-1 mask program were used to develop the MBU-5/P mask.

-The basic face piece, shell, pressure-compensation, inhalation-exhalation valve, harness, and other components of the MC-1 mask were incorporated into the MBU-5/P. The difference between the two was primarily in the sizing.
+The basic face piece, shell, pressure-compensation, inhalation-exhalation valve, harness, and other components of the MC-1 mask incorporated into the MBU-5/P. The difference between the two was primarily in the sizing.
 The MC-1 mask had a one-size face piece and a one-size shell for all pilots.
 The MBU-5/P had four sizes of each.

 It became apparent during the testing of the MC-1 mask that one size would not be suitable for all pilots.
 Using the statistical data obtained during anthropometric sizing and fit testing of the MC-1 mask, six facial forms representing the Air Force’s flying population were constructed.